ArtHitParade

 White Diamond

 This is one of the largest perfect diamonds of Golconda type : D color and internally flawless.
-Being now at 76.02 carats, it achieves a weight equal to 72% of the Koh-i-Noor, a remarkable performance that makes it one of the most desirable gems available on the market.
+Being now at 76.02 carats, it achieves a weight equal to 72% of the Koh-i-Noor, the 105.602 carat diamond that adorns the British Royal crown.

 Its antique cut is cushion-like, although for such big diamonds it is not quite possible to fully meet a standardized shape classification.
 Like many old diamonds, it has been reworked in the last century to improve its clarity and symmetry.